-The course is based around developing key skills in numeracy, abstraction and modelling, which allows students to solve problems and make policy recommendations with confidence.
-Dedicated Personal Development Planning modules that are core to each level of study develop a sense of self-worth in students, preparing them for professional careers in areas relating to economics, business and finance.
-In addition, a significant majority of the teaching staff associated with these courses are undertaking world class, impactful research in economics and finance; thus research-informed teaching is embedded throughout all levels of study.
+The broad, multidisciplinary nature of this course aligns with the desire for students to develop an entrepreneurial spirit and to address real business problems with confidence, integrity and social responsibility.
+Dedicated personal tutoring modules that are core to each level of study develop a sense of self-worth in students, preparing them for professional careers in areas relating to management, economics or other business-related fields.
+A significant majority of the teaching staff associated with the course undertake world class, impactful research in economics and other areas related to business and management.
+Research-informed teaching is therefore embedded throughout all levels of study.